 Some stretches of the way coincide with stone-paved segments of the old Camino Real, and in San Martino de Ozon the pilgrim has reason to make a stop.
-Here stands one of the largest granaries in Galicia, a church with Romanesque apse and vestiges of the old Benedictine monastery of San Martino.
+Here stands one of the largest granaries in Galicia, a church with a Romanesque apse and vestiges of the old Benedictine monastery of San Martino.

-The stretch that brings the pilgrim into Muxia provides a clear view of this town and its surrounding area preceded over by the omnipotent sea, with its rock formations, its light and its sands.
-The seaside of Muxia, the port and the maritime gothic style church of Santa Maria are the final milestones of a way whose goal is culminated in the sanctuary of A Nosa Senora da Barca.
+The stretch that brings the pilgrim into Muxia provides a clear view of this town and its surrounding area preceded over by the omnipotent sea, with its rock formations, its light, and its sands.
+The seaside of Muxia, the port, and the maritime gothic-style church of Santa Maria are the final milestones of a way whose goal is culminated in the sanctuary of A Nosa Senora da Barca.

 You can follow this link to book online a hostel or room in Muxia or to search for accommodation on your way!